Various 2-day trips from Addis Ababa, requiring an overnight outside the city.

-Early morning, depart south from Addis Ababa to Lake Ziway, one of the chain of lakes found in the Great Rift Valley.
+Early morning, depart from Lake Langano for a short trip north to Lake Ziway.
+After a brief morning hike, depart north to Lake Ziway. .
 Here you will take a boat trip on Lake Ziway to the island of Tullo Gudo.
 The island hosts the church of Maryam Tsion which, according to tradition, once housed the Ark of the Covenant to hide it from invaders.
 After the visit, return to shore, enjoying the bountiful birdlife on this lake and possibly some hippos.
 Return to Addis Ababa late afternoon.

 Depart from Addis for a short drive to Debre Zeit, home to several crater lakes and a popular weekend getaway spot for Addis Ababa residents.
 You can spend the day visiting the lakes or doing some light hiking (circling Lake Hora takes 1 ½ hours).
 The area is very popular for birdwatching.
 There are several lake-side establishments for lunch and even a spa.
-Return to Addis Ababa, late afternoon.
+Overnight in Debre Zeit (hotel or lodge).

-Departing west from Addis Ababa, drive to the Menagesha National Forest for some hiking.
+After breakfast, drive to the Menagesha National Forest for some hiking.
 Here you will enjoy the wildlife, such as the colobus monkeys and endemic Menelik’s bushbuck, as well as birds, including the endemic Ethiopian oriole and Abyssinian woodpecker.
-You can also stop at the Gefersa Reservoir, which supplies water to Addis Ababa, and is a nice birdwatching and wildlife spot.
-Return to Addis Ababa in the afternoon.
+After the visit, return to Addis Ababa in the afternoon.

 *An asterisk denotes a community-based tourism initiative.
 By visiting these sites, you are directly supporting the local community.